markoch/url-shortener/README.md

 ### Docker
 If you want to run it from a Docker container then a [Dockerfile](Dockerfile) configuration file is included.

+Please review Docker.md for more information.

+### Redis Service
+You must configure your Redis host and port in transform/URLStore.js.
+You can also start your own Redis service in a Docker container using redis/Dockerfile.

+Then enable Redis support in routes/transform.js.

 ## License
 MIT License, see [LICENSE.txt](LICENSE.txt) for more details.